varnishcache/varnish-cache/doc/sphinx/installation/platformnotes.rst

 TCP keep-alive configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On some systems, Varnish is not able to set the TCP keep-alive values
+On some Solaris, FreeBSD and OS X systems, Varnish is not able to set the TCP
-per socket, and therefor the tcp_keepalive_* Varnish runtime
+keep-alive values per socket, and therefor the tcp_keepalive_* Varnish runtime
 parameters are not available.
-On these platforms it can be benefitial
+On these platforms it can be benefitial to tune
-to tune the system wide values for these in order to more reliably
+the system wide values for these in order to more reliably detect remote close
-detect remote close for sessions spending long time on
+for sessions spending long time on waitinglists.
+This will help free up
-waitinglists.
-This will help free up resources faster.
+resources faster.

 Systems to not support TCP keep-alive values per socket include: